zjxxxxxxxxx/open-editor/.changeset/fancy-hornets-listen.md

 '@open-editor/vue-source': major
 ---

-feat: Add a data-debug-source prop to all Elements
+feat: Add a \_debugSource prop to all Elements